Welcome to our Llanthony Campsite

 Groups (such as those on Duke of Edinburgh Award expeditions) will need to book.
 Just email or telephone Cordelia.

 Please find a space on the field straight away to pitch your tent.
-Colin will collect money on Sunday morning, but at all other times please pay at the farmhouse.
+Colin will collect money in the mornings, but if he misses you please come up to the farmhouse to pay.

-Please note: We cannot accommodate caravans or large campervans (VW size is fine).
+Please note: We cannot accommodate caravans or large campervans (VW size is fine – 5.5m max).
 Also, no wood fires, but you are welcome to bring charcoal for your own barbecues.
 No music, because the campsite is quiet at all times.